IN-CORE/incore-gallery/src/template/intro.md

 :::{grid-item}
 :columns: 6
 :class: sd-fs-9
-To submit a notebook for publication in this gallery, please review the [submission guidelines](submission_guidelines.md) and [submission process](submission_process.md).
+To submit a notebook for publication in this gallery, please review the [submission requirements and process](submission.md).
 :::

 ::::